ttu/securing-web-api/README.md

 Example project for the article: [Efficiently Securing Web Applications Against High User Peaks and Denial-of-Service Attacks](https://ttu.github.io/securing-web-app/)

-Purpose of the project is not to give thourough understainding of the infrastructure, but to provide a simple example for developers to get a grasp of the concept.
+The purpose of the project is not to provide a thorough understanding of the infrastructure, but to offer a simple example that can be executed locally, giving developers the opportunity to grasp the concept.

 ## Infrastructure